 What was the Trojan War?
 Was it real?

 The Trojan War is one of the most famous stories in Greek mythology.
-It tells the story of how the Greeks sailed to the city of Troy in Asia Minor to fight against the Trojan people.
+It tells of how the Greeks launched a massive expedition against the city of Troy in Asia Minor.

 The Trojan War is thought to have been inspired by actual events that took place in the late Bronze Age (c.1200 to 1150 BC).